Baylex/Baylex/README.md

 # Julie Pyle | Data Analyst | Education Expert | Tool Creator ![Pic](https://github.com/Baylex/Excel_Formulas/blob/main/Weighted_Averages.png)

-- 👋 Hi, I’m @Baylex and I own Weighted Averages, LLC, a company committed to helping school districts streamline and analyze their data by creating tools to do the heavy lifting, so educators can do what they do best, inspiring students.
+- 👋 Hi, I’m @Baylex and I own Weighted Averages, LLC, a company committed to helping school districts streamline and analyze their data by creating tools to do the heavy lifting, so educators can do what they do best, inspire students.
 - 👀 I’m interested in studying state accountability and creating tools for educators.
 - 🌱 I’m currently focusing on Tableau, Python programming, and embedding Excel into websites with JavaScript.
 - 💞️ I’m looking to collaborate on machine learning models centered on analyzing educational data sets.